NumerousCryo123/Thesis/README.md

 A_2 \cos(2\pi f_2 t).
 $$

-In a perfectly linear system, the output would only contain the original frequencies:
+In a perfectly linear system, the output would only contain the original input frequencies, $f_1$ and $f_2$.

-$$
-f_1
-\quad \text{and} \quad
-f_2.
-$$

 However, in a non-linear system, the output can contain additional frequency components.
-A general non-linear input-output relationship can be written as
+A general non-linear input-output relationship can be written as:

 $$
 y(t)